mosei1/project2/README.md

 Jaina- She worked on the javascript.
 She was very  instrumental in the project work.

 Martae-He worked on the registration page.
 He did well with the layout and css.
+Martae likes to create semantic HTML page.